• About

 Benefit to using frozen corn

 When you buy frozen corn look for “super sweet” varieties, so that you are getting the sweetest produce available.
-You can choose either yellow or white frozen corn as they can both be super sweet.
+You can choose either yellow or white frozen corn,.

 Ingredients